 Ketheline Rock Dantil, St. Rose School Nurse, is originally from the town of Pignon in the Central Plateau of Haiti.
 She received her nursing degree from Centre Haitian Etudes Supérieures en Sciences de la Santé in Port au Prince in 2008.
 She received additional training in pediatric diseases, vaccination, nutrition, and de-worming at the Grace Ministries in Port au Prince.
 She is currently working as a nurse for the Catholic diocese of Pignon in a small clinic helping local people to receive desperately needed primary care.
 She lives with her husband, Moussanto, a local veterinarian, and their son in the village of Jacsonville.
 She noted the need for medical care and instruction in basic sanitation habits amongst the local children.
 Thus, Ketheline currently volunteers one day during the week at St. Rose de Lima School to work with children who are ill.
 She is interested in continuing to expand her involvement with the children of St. Rose and is committed to increasing the amount of public health education in the school curriculum.

 Julia Clemens, MD, Board Member, Webmaster, graduated from Wesleyan University in 2016, where she majored in French Studies and Biology.
-She completed medical school at the University of Vermont and will be completing her pediatric residency at the University of Wisconsin where she is a member of the primary care and global health tracks.
-She is very interested in international medicine and public health.
-She started volunteering with Sante Total in 2013 and has been on seven trips prior to starting medical school and now helps to run the website.
+She completed medical school at the University of Vermont and completed pediatric residency at University of Wisconsin in 2025.
+She is now a pediatrician at Access Community Health Centers in Madison WI.
+She was a part of the global health track at her residency and has been involved in global health education and global health in Guatemala, as well as her involvement with Sante Total.
+She started volunteering with Sante Total in 2013 and went on seven trips to Jacsonville prior to starting medical school and now has a role in running the website.

-Margarite Matossian, MD/PhD, Board Member, Student Leader, completed her MD/PhD at Tulane University School of Medicine in New Orleans and is currently a first-year resident in Internal Medicine at the U of Chicago with the goal of becoming an oncologist.
+Margarite Matossian, MD/PhD, Board Member, Student Leader, completed her MD/PhD at Tulane University School of Medicine in New Orleans and is currently a resident in Internal Medicine at the U of Chicago with the goal of becoming an oncologist.
 She is originally from Ann Arbor, Michigan.
 She received her BA in Biochemistry at Kalamazoo College where she was recognized for building Women in Science programs at local schools.
 Margarite’s research focus is cancer biology, specifically breast cancer.
 Margarite has been involved in Sante Total since 2015 as a second-year medical student and has participated in three trips.
 She has a role in coordinating trips to Jacsonville, and recruiting students from the medical, public health and other fields to participate in trips.

 Sergei Robinson, DO, Board Member, completed medical school at Lecom in PA and did his internal medicine residency at Wright State University in Ohio.
 He is currently an internist and a flight surgeon for the USAF in Alaska and also works as a hospitalist in California.
 Sergei has been to Haiti multiple times since 2010.
 Initially he went to assist with water filtration and orphanage work.
 During officer training he met Serena Murphy who encouraged him to investigate Sante Total.
 Sergei has since been on several trips to Jacsonville and is always eager to come back!